diffblue/gitlab/doc/update/package/index.md

    sudo gitlab-rake db:migrate
    ```

-   - This may take a very long time to complete.
+   This command may take a very long time to complete.
 Use `screen` or some other mechanism to ensure
-     the program does not get interrupted by your SSH session being dropped.
+   the program is not interrupted if your SSH session drops.

 1. Complete the upgrade: